braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 ### Build the Experience: The “How” and “Where”

 1. __Setting up variants:__ A variant is the trail each customer follows on their journey.
-Canvas supports up to four variants with a control group.
+Canvas supports up to eight variants with a control group.
 While not required, you can name each variant, as well as control the distribution of the target audience following each variant.

 2. __Building steps:__ A step is a marketing decision point—what is the experience you’re creating?
 Within a step you can set triggers or schedule delivery, refine targeting by adding filters or marking exception events, and add channels from email to push to webhooks.